zyoJoef/Homelab-Journey/6: 05-06-2026/README.md

 <h1><b>05/06/2026</b></h1>

 <p>After months of usage with my LG Laptop server I decided to finally let go of it's role and give it to a new machine that I got for a good price, hence why I bought this mini pc.
 It originally came with a 500GB HDD, but thankfully it supports M.2 SATA SSD so all I had to do is transfer the SSD from the laptop and it worked, which I then second the primary 2TB HDD inside (since it fit both 1 M.2 and SATA drive), everything went flawless as if nothing has changed (well except probably for it's IP and MAC Address).
+Also, the red LED light indicator on the front doesn't appear to work when I received it (the seller have two of these but due to budget constraint I can only buy one and let the other one go).
 :</p>

 <ul>